cdn-lnk/pkmn-genII-moveset-guide/README.md

 rock|water
 steel

-* __Consider types and stats together, defense__: From a defensive standpoint dark, electric and normal benefict more from physical defense while dragon, ground and water more from special defense.
-This is because their weaknesses are all physical and special respectively.
+* __Some types only have physical (or special) weaknesses__, this gives them an preference for a certain type of defense: dark, electric and normal benefict more from physical defense while dragon, ground and water more from special defense.

 * __Avoid redundancy__: Learning ember, fire blast, flamethrower and flame wheel all at the same time isn't the best idea.